kbumsik/WolfieMouse/doc/Report_Feb_2017.md

 ## How Was 2016 Micromouse Competition

 We had [a competiton in 2016](https://meetings.vtools.ieee.org/m/37907).
-Although we had some achivements, such as making the actual mouse hardware, it was a big fail!
+Although we had some achievements, such as making the actual mouse hardware, it was a big fail!
 The mouse didn't work in the maze.
 The main reason was because we spent too much time doing trial and error with hardware and couldn't finish driver software parts.